Autobahn FULL Circuit

 This event goes on rain or shine.
 If there is lightning and/or a downpour, we will suspend running until it is safe to go on track again.
 Bring plastic bags for your gear if rain is in the forecast.

-Closed toe shoes are REQUIRED for participants (i.e., sandals are unacceptable).
-Long pants and long-sleeved shirts are recommended but not required.
+Closed toe shoes and long pants when on a hot (active) track are REQUIRED for participants (i.e., sandals are unacceptable).
+Long-sleeved shirts are recommended but not required.
 Closed-toe shoes are highly recommended for anyone doing a ride-along or track touring.

 It’s a good idea to pack a snack and something cool to drink (no alcohol, duh) so you don’t go hungry/thirsty.
 Staying hydrated is especially important when it’s hot out.